casparderksen/docker-wildfly/README.md

 See [wildfly-wrapper.sh](docker-wildfly/bin/wildfly-wrapper.sh) for defaults.

-When running the container, environment variables of the form `WILDFLY_*_PASSWORD` are stored as alias in a credential store.
-Other environment variables of the form `WILDFLY_*` are written to a properties files.
-In this way, properties and aliases for credentials can be configured from the environment and referenced from the Wildfly configuration file.
+When running the container, all environment variables of the form `WILDFLY_*_PASSWORD` are stored as aliases in a credential store.
+Other environment variables of the form `WILDFLY_*` are written to a properties files used for configuration.
+In this way, environment variables can be used for dynamically configuring the container at startup.

+When generating alias or property names from environment variables, the `WILDFLY_` prefix is stripped and the name is converted to lower case.
+For aliases, underscores are replaced with dashes, whereas for properties underscores are replaced with periods.
+For example:
+- `WILDFLY_DATASOURCE_ORACLE_USERNAME` results in property `datasource.oracle.username`
+- `WILDFLY_DATASOURCE_ORACLE_PASSWORD` results in alias `datasource-oracle-password`

 ## Ports